lumberj/ripple-rest-ansible/README.md

 $ ansible_playbook ripple-rest.yml -i staging.yml --extra-vars "version=master"
 ```

-The version is simply a valid refspec for the [ripple-rest repository][5].
+The version can be the full 40-character SHA-1 hash, the literal string HEAD, a branch name, or a tag name for the [ripple-rest repository][5].
 See http://docs.ansible.com/git_module.html#examples

 ## Testing and Developmnt